Plaza de César Chávez

 The Plaza de César Chávez is an urban plaza and park in Downtown San Jose, California.
 The plaza's origins date to 1797 as the plaza mayor of the Spanish Pueblo de San José de Guadalupe, making it the oldest public space in Northern California.
-The plaza was reconsecrated after Californian civil rights activist César Chávez in 1993.
+The plaza was rededicated after Californian civil rights activist César Chávez in 1993.

 The Plaza de César Chávez is one of San Jose's primary civic spaces and the historic center of Downtown San Jose.
-It is bounded by numerous San Jose institutions and landmarks, including The Tech Museum of Innovation, the San Jose Museum of Art, City National Civic, and Circle of Palms Plaza.
+It is bounded by numerous San Jose institutions and landmarks, including The Tech Museum of Innovation, the San Jose Museum of Art, City National Civic, San Jose State University, and Circle of Palms Plaza.
 The plaza hosts numerous notable events, including the San Jose Jazz Festival, Music in the Park and Christmas in the Park.

 History

 The Plaza was established when San Jose moved from its original location on the bank of the Guadalupe River to the current downtown location in 1797 and has been in use ever since, making it the oldest public open space in California.